pixelpiratelord/ResumeHTMLonly.github.io/README.md

 # ResumeHTMLonly.github.io
-I have msde my resume using only HTML
+I have made my resume using only HTML